Mikandex/contenvoice/CONTRIBUTING.md

      ```

 7. **Submit a Pull Request**
-   - Go to the original [ContentVoice repository](https://github.com/stephen-excel/contentvoice) on GitHub.
+   - Go to the original [contenvoice repository](https://github.com/mikandex/contenvoice) on GitHub.
    - Click on the "Pull Request" tab and then click the "New Pull Request" button.
    - Select your branch and submit the pull request.
 Provide a detailed description of the changes you made.